 When too little albumin is present, your pet’s blood, it may be because it is nutritionally deprived.
 Or its liver may no longer be working adequately enough to produce sufficient albumin.

 When too little immune globulin is present, your pet’s immune system is not working adequately to produce sufficient globulin.

-Dividing your pets blood albumin level by its globulin level to get its A:G (or A/G) ratio helps alert your veterinarian to an abnormality in either albumin or globulin levels.
-But that is of little value if your pet’s total blood protein (TP) is not known.
-But because globulin levels are usually determined by simply subtracting the albumin level from the total protein level, it would be difficult for your vet not to know your pet’s total protein value.
+Dividing your pets blood albumin level by its globulin level to get its A:G (or A/G) ratio helps alert your veterinarian to an abnormality in either albumin or globulin formation.
+That would be of little value if your pet’s total blood protein (TP) was not known.
+But because globulin levels are usually reported by simply subtracting the albumin level from the pet’s total protein level, not directly measured, it would be difficult for your vet not to already know your pet’s total protein value.

-The albumin to globulin (A/G) ratio can be used to alert your veterinarian that an abnormal situation exists.
-However, it is not a marker for a specific disease because it does not, in itself, tell your veterinarian which specific proteins are at abnormal levels or suggest what the cause might be.
-Hopefully, some of the other blood tests that came back in the report will help with that.
+The albumin to globulin (A/G) ratio alerts your veterinarian that an abnormal situation exists.
+However, it is not a marker for an specific disease because it does not, in itself, tell your veterinarian which specific proteins are at abnormal levels or suggest what the cause might be.
+Hopefully, some of the other blood tests that were included in your dog or cat’s report will help identify the problem.

-Reasons Your Pet’s A:G Ratio Could Be High:
+Reasons Your Pet’s A:G Ratio Might Be High:

 That can occur when your pet’s blood globulin level is abnormally low.
 You can read about some of the possible causes for that here.

-Reasons Your Pet’s A:G Ratio Could Be Low:
+Reasons Your Pet’s A:G Ratio Might Be Low:

 You pet’s A:G ratio could be low because of low albumin (hypoalbuminemia) or high globulins (hypergammaglobulinemia).
 Globulins often increase in chronic inflammatory diseases of pets.
-In cats that can be due to feline infectious peritonitis or FIP.
-However, as that disease progresses, decreases in albumin due to general health decline can bring A:G ratios closer to normal again (But the A:G ratio and a high blood globulin result is still one of the few ways, baring multiplebiopsies, for your vet to add to his/her suspicions that your cat is suffering from FIP when inflammatory fluids are accumulating in its body or when neurological signs point to that disease; it is not that helpful when the cat’s symptoms are vague and might be due to a number of health issues [ref] ).
+In cats that could be due to feline infectious peritonitis (FIP).
+However, as that disease progresses, decreases in albumin due to general health decline can bring A:G ratios back closer to normal again.
+But despite this limitation, the A:G ratio and a high blood globulin result is still one of the few ways, baring multiple biopsies, that your veterinarian can add to a suspicion that your cat is suffering from FIP.

 Another cause of increased blood globulin in pets are globulin-secreting tumors (myelomas).

 Chronic intestinal inflammation in dogs and cats (protein loosing enteropathies) can also cause low blood albumin levels that influence its A:G ratio.
-In those cases, albumin leakage into the pet’s intestine exceeds any increase in globulin production that has occurred due to the chronic intestinal inflammation).
+In those cases, albumin leakage into the pet’s intestine exceeds any increase in globulin production that has occurred due to the chronic intestinal inflammation.

-CBC/WBC, urinalysis ,blood chemistry panel, (for evidence of liver enzyme abnormalities when albumin is low) + ,bile acids, cobalamin and folic acid when intestinal loss of albumin is suspected.
+CBC /WBC, urinalysis, blood chemistry panel (for evidence of liver enzyme abnormalities when albumin is low).
+Also bile acids, cobalamin and folic acid when intestinal loss of albumin is suspected.
 Fecal parasite check when intestinal parasites could be the cause of low blood albumin.
 When A:G ratio in dogs is low and tick/flea exposure was likely, a tick panel for systemic parasites such as Ehrlichia (eg Idexx#2902).
 In cats with low A:G ratios, bartonella PCR test (eg Idexx#3540) particular if associated with fevers and a history of flea exposure.